-Collecting Permit Requirements
+2. Collecting Permit Requirements

-Collecting fishes in California for any purpose requires a permit.
+Collecting fishes in California for any purpose requires a Department of Fish and Game Scientific Collectors Permit.
+For collecting certain species, a memorandum of understanding or other written permission may also be required.
 Permit application procedures, costs and reporting requirements may be obtained from: